Skip to main content

 How do you ensure the quality of collected intent signals?

-Quality relies on three pillars: source diversity (to cross-reference information), data freshness (a signal only has value for 48 hours), and human verification on critical signals.
+Quality relies on source diversity (to cross-reference information), data freshness (a signal only has value for 48 hours), and human verification on critical signals.
 Rodz uses over 350 scrapers with automated consistency checks.

 What is the cost of setting up intent signal collection?